Scottish SPCA Privacy Notice

 - Individuals who support us; and

-- Any other individual who interacts with us (excluding volunteers and employees).
+- Any other individual who interacts with us (excluding volunteers, applicants and employees as we provide separate privacy notices).

 Please check this Privacy Notice frequently to ensure you are aware of the most recent version and the date that it was last updated.